jnhthomp/alpha-blog2/README.md

     			"reject user deletion if not same user or admin"

-    models
+DONE    models
-    	category_test.rb
+DONE    	category_test.rb
-    		Have:
+DONE    		Have:
+DONE          "category should be valid"
+DONE          "name should be present"
-    			"name should be unique"
+DONE    			"name should be unique"
-    			"name should not be too long"
+DONE    			"name should not be too long"
-    			"name should not be too short"
+DONE    			"name should not be too short"
-    	article_categories_test.rb
+DONE    	article_categories_test.rb
-    		Need:
+DONE    		Have:
+DONE          "should be valid"
-    			"must have article"
+DONE    			"must have article"
-    			"must have category"
+DONE    			"must have category"
 DONE    	article_test.rb
 DONE    		Have:
 DONE    			"must have user"